 The compulsory education law (N.J.S.A.
 18A:38-28 through 31) requires all children between the ages of 6-16 to attend school.
 The attendance regulations (N.J.A.C.
 6A:16-7.6), require each district board of education to develop, adopt and implement policies and procedures regarding the attendance of students, including the adoption of a definition of "unexcused absence" that counts towards truancy.
 While the regulations allow for the parent to be referred to municipal court for a truant child, consideration should be made to refer or coordinate with a community-based social and health provider agency, other community resource, or the juvenile/family crisis intervention unit (FCIU).
 For more information contact the FCIU in your area.

-Announced May 2017: Guidance for Reporting Student Absences and Calculating Chronic Absenteeism
+Guidance for Reporting Student Absences and Calculating Chronic Absenteeism (Revised May 2017)

 Information and resources for the prevention and remediation of attendance problems can be found below in the following resources: